Call4Cloud | MMP-C | Autopilot | Device Preparation

 Autopilot: Across the TimeOut-Verse

-This blog will be about the 0x800705b4 error that “could” occur during the “Preparing your device for mobile management” ESP phase.
-I decided to write this blog because the last couple of days I am hearing some people complaining about it.
+This blog will discuss the 0x800705b4 error that “could” occur during the “Preparing your device for mobile management” ESP Autopilot phase.
+I decided to write this blog because, in the last couple of days, I have heard some people complaining about it.

 1. Introduction

-Before I am going to show you the issue I am talking about we encountered during the Preparing phase, I need to explain this phase a little bit.
+Before I show you the issue we encountered during the Autopilot Preparation phase, I need to explain this phase a bit.

 Some time ago I already created a blog with a nice big title to describe each ESP phase.